savvato-software/all_docs/getting_started.md

 ----
-If you run into any issues, please reach out in Slack!
+If you run into any issues, please reach out in Discord!
 Also feel free to propose any improvement to this documentation.
 Thanks!